 I’ve linked very popular, well-reviewed tours to each of the locations below where applicable–feel free to compare prices and inclusions for your group as compared to an independent trip.

-If you’d like to self-drive, we use and recommend Discover Car Hire for renting cars in Ireland!
+If you’d like to self-drive, we use and recommend Discover Cars for renting cars in Ireland!

-When making price comparisons, be sure to include the cost of gas, insurance, tolls, entrance tickets, and time into your calculations when deciding which option is best for your trip.
+When making price comparisons, be sure to include the cost of gas, insurance, tolls, entrance tickets, and time in your calculations when deciding which option is best for your trip.

-Check rental car prices with Discover Car Hire now!
+Check rental car prices with Discover Cars now!

 Day Trips Within 2.5 Hours of Dublin

-Located less than an hour from Dublin, the adorable fishing village of Howth is among the easiest of the top day trips from Dublin.
+Located less than an hour from Dublin, the adorable fishing village of Howth is among the easiest of the top day trips from Dublin–and you can even visit this village in Ireland by train!

 While you certainly can book an organized tour here, especially if you’d like to combine a visit to the village with a trip to Malahide Castle, you don’t need to: it’s easy enough to enjoy the beautiful harbor, market, and castle in town.